This documentation is for an unreleased version of Apache Flink. We recommend you use the latest stable version.

 checkpointed after the

-finish method will be discarded and not be available after a restore.
+close method will be discarded and not be available after a restore.

 Any operator that is prepared to be rescaled should work well with tasks that partially finish.
-Restoring from a checkpoint where only a subset of tasks finished is equivalent to restoring such a task with the number of new subtasks equal to the number of finished tasks.
+Restoring from a checkpoint where only a subset of tasks finished is equivalent to restoring such a task with the number of new subtasks equal to the number of running tasks.